Waco Personal Injury Lawyer

 How much you can get as compensation for your injury will depend on a number of factors including the nature of the injuries that you suffered, whether you had a pre-existing condition, or whether you were partly at fault for the accident.
 While a lawyer can give you a rough estimate based on similar cases that they have handled, it is impossible to give a fair estimate until your case and all the circumstances have been thoroughly investigated.

-If you had a pre-existing condition, you can still get damages from a person who caused your injury.
+If you had a pre-existing condition, you can still get damages from the person who caused your injury.
 However, your pre-existing condition does not excuse the person responsible for your injury from being held accountable for aggravating your condition.
-In law, there is something called the egg shell skull rule, which provides that a wrongdoer must take their victim as they find them.
+In law, there is something called the eggshell skull rule, which provides that a wrongdoer must take their victim as they find them.
 This means that in a situation where a person without your condition would not have been injured, it doesn’t matter because the person responsible for your injury must take you as they find you.
 These cases can be very complex, so working with a personal injury lawyer who has access to experts can be very helpful in establishing your case and to what degree your pre-existing condition should be considered, if at all.

 If it is found that you or multiple parties were partly at fault for the accident that caused your injury, the damages you can recover will depend on which state you live in.
 If multiple parties are found to be at fault for your injury, then all the parties will share responsibility for your damages.
 How they share the responsibility will depend on which state you live in.
 In some states, they will share the burden equally.
 In other states, the parties will share the responsibility according to the degree to which they contributed to the accident.

 If, on the other hand, it is found that you were partly responsible for the accident, the amount of damages you are entitled to may be affected by that fact.
-The amount you can get may be reduced by the percentage that you are found to be at fault for the accident, and in some cases you may be unable to recover anything.
+The amount you can get may be reduced by the percentage that you are found to be at fault for the accident, and in some cases, you may be unable to recover anything.
 Texas follows a rule known as “modified comparative negligence” where you will be unable to recover any damages if it is found that you are 51 percent or more responsible for the accident.
 After evaluating your injury and the circumstances surrounding it, your Waco personal injury lawyer will be able to advise you on whether or not you will be able to recover any damages.

 What Should I Do After a Personal Injury Accident?